rtuszik/homebridge-vzug/README.md

 Integrate your V-ZUG appliances into Apple HomeKit using this Homebridge plugin, which currently supports status monitoring via an unofficial REST API.
 This plugin provides a HomeKit switch to reflect the operational status of your V-ZUG appliance, allowing you to check if the device is active.

+## Features

+- **Status Monitoring**: Exposes the operational status of your V-ZUG appliances as a switch in HomeKit, showing if the device is active.

 ## Installation

 1. **Install Homebridge**: